microsoft/verona/src/parser/parser-notes.md

 use a capability to fetch args use a capability to read and write envvars main() gets ambient authority and nothing else

-> instead of ref and tuple having oftype, put it on expr